hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 $ chainhook predicates scan ordinals.json --config-path=./Chainhook.toml
 ```

->[!NOTE]
-> You can get blockchain height and current block by referring to https://explorer.hiro.so/blocks?chain=mainnet

-The above command will generate a new file, `mainnet-inscription_feed.txt,` in your directory with the results of the blocks based on the predicates.
+The output of the above command will be a text file `inscription_feed.txt` generated based on the predicate definition.

-Also, note that the above JSON file uses the `file_append` function in the `then-that` predicate design to output the scanned blocks into a file.
+Also, note that the above JSON file uses the `file_append` function and `then-that` predicate design to output the scanned blocks into a file.

 > [!TIP]
 > To optimize your experience with scanning, the following are a few knobs you can play with:
-> - Use of adequate values for `start_block` and `end_block` in predicates will drastically improve the speed.
+> Use of adequate values for `start_block` and `end_block` in predicates will drastically improve the performance.
-> - Networking: reducing the number of network hops between the chainhook and the bitcoind processes can also help.
+> Networking: reducing the number of network hops between the chainhook and the bitcoind processes can also help.

 ## Initiate chainhook service with predicate